Semaglutide

 Published: February 8, 2026

-We aimed to analyse trends and demographic and clinical profiles in initial prescriptions of semaglutide ("Ozempic") by general practitioners in New South Wales between 2020 and 2023.
+The study analyzed trends and profiles of semaglutide prescriptions by general practitioners in New South Wales from 2020 to 2023.

 Effects of Semaglutide on BMI and Cardiometabolic Profile in Adolescents With Variants in Monogenic Obesity-Related Genes.